 An accounting method is a set of rules used to determine when income and expenses are reported on your tax return.
 Your accounting method is chosen when you file your first tax return.
-If you later choose to change your accounting method, you must file Form 3115, Change in Accounting Method, and get approval from the IRS.
+If you later choose to change your accounting method, you must file Form 3115 Application for Change in Accounting Method, and get approval from the IRS.

 The two main accounting methods used to compute taxable income are the cash method and the accrual method.
 There are other special methods, as well as hybrid options, but those are rare, and do not apply to most taxpayers.